 Planning to visit Winona?
-Here’s a list of the top things to do in Winona that guarantees a memorable vacation for you, your family, or friends.
+Here’s a list of the top things to do in Winona that guarantees a memorable vacation for you, your family, or your friends.

 Winona is a charming old town located in southeastern Minnesota near the border with Wisconsin.
 Winona offers you limitless opportunities to have fun whether you are alone or with your family and friends.

 It may be a small town with just over 1,056, as of the 2010 census, but there’re a lot of things to do in Winona than you can imagine.

 From its picturesque bluffs to its mighty rivers and beautiful and varied cultural places, Winona has that perfect blend of indoor and outdoor fun mixed with that old Midwestern charm.

 There are so many things that you can engage in while visiting Winona.

 Here we’ve picked 9 of the best things to do in Winona, Minnesota.

 With its many water bodies and sloughs, Winona offers many opportunities for kayaking and canoeing.

 You can explore Winona’s sloughs using canoes made locally in the town by a company called Wenonah Canoe.